Compatibility in Multiparameter Quantum Metrology: Multiparameter compatibility

 where not the commutator itself but only its expectation value on the probe state is required to vanish.
 Henceforth we shall refer to this as the \textit{commutation condition}.
 This condition was first identified as necessary and sufficient by Matsumoto \cite{Matsumoto} for the case when $\rho_{\gr{\varphi}}$ is a pure state, upon which the criterion is equivalent to the existence of \textit{some} pair of SLDs which commute, given that SLDs are not unique on pure states.
 It is then possible to find an optimal measurement as the common eigenbasis of these SLDs.
 This implies that for unitary evolution on pure states, satisfaction of the commutation condition coincides with the existence of commuting Hamiltonians which \textit{could} have generated the evolution on the given probe.

-For mixed states, this condition has met some small inconsistencies in its usage, being variously identified as sufficient \cite{Genoni} or necessary and sufficient \cite{Meshloss} in different papers.
-To clear up this confusion we present a derivation of this criterion, which to the best of our knowledge has not been provided before in such a simple and direct manner.
+For mixed states, this criterion has been identified in a comprehensive characterisation of the behaviour of the Holevo bound for two-parameter estimation on separable qubits \cite{Suzuki}.
+Elsewhere, it has been used in more general settings but without a readily available proof which we are aware of and has met some small inconsistencies in its usage, being variously identified as sufficient \cite{Genoni} or necessary and sufficient \cite{Meshloss} in different papers.
+To clear up this confusion we present a derivation of this criterion, which to the best of our knowledge has not been provided before in such a simple, direct and general manner.

-First of all, we consider a scenario where estimation is performed on multiple independent copies of the output state $\rho_{\gr{\varphi}}$ and allow for collective measurements as in Fig.~\ref{fig:metrologycorrleations} (b).
-Without such assumptions not much can be said in general, since even at the single-parameter level, the CR bound is in general not saturable without invoking the asymptotic limit of many independent repetitions as in Fig.~\ref{fig:metrologycorrleations} (a).
+First of all, we consider a scenario where estimation is performed on multiple independent copies of the output state $\rho_{\gr{\varphi}}$ and allow for collective measurements as in Fig.~\ref{fig:metrologycorrleations} (c).
 We know already from the discussion in Sec.~\ref{sec:holevoCRbound} that in this case the Holevo CR bound is asymptotically achievable thanks to QLAN theory.
 Hence, to prove asymptotic saturability of the multiparameter QFI CR bound it is enough to prove that it is equivalent to the Holevo CR bound if and only if the commutation condition \eqref{Commutation} holds.

 \paragraph*{Proof} For the sake of the proof we assume that both the cost matrix $G$ and QFI matrix $F_Q$ are strictly positive.
 These are natural assumptions since otherwise if some eigenvalues of $G$ were zero, uncertainty in some parameter combinations would not be penalized whereas if some eigenvalues of $F_Q$ were zero, it would be impossible to estimate some of the parameters with finite precision.